dwang27/Expense-Tracker-Collab-Project/README.md

 One challenge our group faced was combining different parts of the code into one working program.
 We solved this by communicating, testing eachothers function separately, and fixing errors together.

 ### Enjoy collaborative coding or not?
 Our group enjoyed collaborative coding because each person contributed to the code, which made less work for everybody.
-Working together helped us learn from each other, solve problems faster, and understand GitHub collaboration better.
-Overall, teamwork made the project more efficient and enjoyable.
+Working together helped us solve problems faster and understand GitHub collaboration better.
+Overall, working collaboratively made the project easier and also more enjoyable.

 ---